pingcap/docs/develop/dev-guide-aws-appflow-integration.md

     mvn clean package
     ```

-2. (Optional) You need to configure your AWS access key ID and secret access key if you haven't.
+2. (Optional) Configure your AWS access key ID and secret access key if you have not.

     ```bash
     aws configure